 To take full advantage of data-driven marketing, you need to set up advanced analytics.
 Let’s take a look at what steps you should take, regardless of the size of your business and the niche you work in.

-Step 1.
 The most crucial step is collecting data.
-Because if you don’t collect all data or you collect the wrong data, you’ll take actions based on faulty information (marketers waste 21% of their marketing budgets because of bad data).
+Because if you don’t collect all the data, or you collect the wrong data, you’ll take action based on faulty information (marketers waste 21% of their marketing budgets because of bad data).

 You need to collect all possible data in one place (cloud data storage is ideal) and normalize this data (bring it into a single structure and format).
 You can obtain data from sources such as: